0davidog/CI_PP1_FlatByTheCemetery/README.md

 ## Wireframes

 Here is a PDF of the wireframes put together at the sites inception.
-Adobe photoshop was used to visually plan the sites look and layout.
+Adobe photoshop was used to visually plan the sites look and layout using an iPhone Xs (375x812) and a Dell laptop (1920x1080) as reference for viewport size/ratio.

 [Wireframes.pdf](https://github.com/0davidog/flatbythecemetery/files/12063710/Wireframes.pdf)